-I recently started a new role at a games studio.
+I recently started a new role at a Bossa Games Studio.
 This has meant I’ve had to get to grips with some strategies and systems for being focused and effective at work again.

 The good news is that I’ve accumulated them over the last twenty years, so they are coming back to me quickly.
 But, I’ve also noticed some new ways to think about things.
 I wanted to get them all out of my head, in case others find them useful.